-This vegan pesto pasta salad with sun-dried tomatoes is fully loaded with herbs, greens, and asparagus — perfect for picnics, lunches, easy dinner or addition to a BBQ.
+This vegan pesto pasta salad with sun-dried tomatoes is fully loaded with herbs, greens, and asparagus — perfect for picnics, lunches, easy dinners or an addition to a BBQ.

 This vegan pasta salad will sure hit the spot, ready in no time and utilising the bounty available in the warmer seasons.